 When an abnormality is identified as potentially malignant, a biopsy is needed to either confirm or rule out a cancer diagnosis.
 This involves taking a sample of the suspicious tissue so it can be closely examined and correctly identified in a lab.
 The real-time imaging that ultrasound provides is useful in helping to ensure that the appropriate area is sampled to allow for an accurate result.

 Iowa Radiology provides a full range of women’s imaging services, including 3-D mammography, breast ultrasound, breast MRI, and imaging-guided biopsy.
 We are an ACR-accredited Breast Imaging Center of Excellence and pride ourselves on exceptional patient care.
 We are available to answer any questions or address any concerns you may have about a procedure at one of our clinics.
-Feel free to access our resources on mammography and follow up by clicking any of the links below.
+To learn more about mammography and what to expect during your next appointment, download our free ebook.

 "Breast Ultrasound."
 Johns Hopskins Medicine.
 The Johns Hopkins University, The Johns Hopkins Hospital, and Johns Hopkins Health System, 20 March 2015.
 Accessed 1 Aug 2018.